cul-it/cul-folio-analytics/canned_reports/CR174A/README.md

 BD/ILL Counts

-The Borrow Direct (BD)/Inter Library Loan (ILL) report consists of two separate queries.
+The Borrow Direct (BD)/Inter Library Loan (ILL) Counts report consists of two separate queries.

 1. The first one, BD_ILL_cul_lender, provides a count of BD and ILL loans from CUL to other universities.
 These loans are identified via patron type, where the patron type is Borrow   Direct, or InterLibrary Loan.